jgendr2/SmartRecruiterAPI/README.md

-## SmartRecruiter JQuery API
+## SmartRecruiters jQuery Plugin

-All references to SmartRecruiter belong to them.
+All references to SmartRecruiters belong to them.

 This is a JQuery plugin you can use to display a more customized SmartRecruiters widget on your website.